Chandru-21/Car-Price-Prediction/Readme.md

 LIBRARIES USED

 Pandas,matplot(visualizing),seaborn(visualizing) for EDA

-Prediciton method used here is multiple linear regression
+Prediciton method used here is Multiple Linear Regression

 FEATURE ELIMINATION
-1)Features that are highly correlated are eliminated using VIF(Variable Inflation Factor) method 2)I've also tried Backward elimination method that eliminated features with p>0.05
+1)Features that are highly correlated are eliminated using VIF(Variable Inflation Factor) method

+2)I've also tried Backward elimination method that eliminated features with p>0.05

 FEATURE EXTRACTION